grinfeld/py_spark_playground/dbt/README.md

 Before using dbt in this project, ensure you have:

 1. **dbt-core** with **dbt-spark** adapter installed (see [Dockerfile.dbt](../Dockerfile.dbt))
-2. **Apache Spark** cluster or Spark Thrift Server running or Kubernetes Cluster
+2. **Apache Spark** cluster, Spark Thrift Server, or a Kubernetes Cluster
 3. **Apache Iceberg** libraries available in Spark  (see [Dockerfile.spark](../Dockerfile.spark))
 4. **Access to object storage**: MinIO or AWS S3
 5. **Catalog service**: AWS Glue or Hadoop-compatible catalog